-If we do not regain compliance with Rule 5550(a)(1) by May 8, 2023, we may be afforded a second 180 calendar day period to regain compliance.
-To qualify, we would be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for the Nasdaq, except for the minimum bid price requirement.
-In addition, we would be required to notify Nasdaq of our intent and plan to cure the deficiency during the second compliance period.
+As of May 8, 2023, as we had not yet regained compliance with Rule 5550(a)(1).
+As a result, prior to May 8, 2023, we had submitted to Nasdaq our plan to regain compliance, including our method for rectifying our present deficiency regarding the minimum bid price requirement.
+To qualify, we are required to meet the continued listing requirement for market value of publicly held shares and all other Nasdaq initial listing standards, except for the minimum bid price requirement.
+On May 9, 2023, Nasdaq granted the Company's request for an Additional Grace Period, or through November 6, 2023, to regain compliance.

-In the event of a de-listing or threatened de-listing, we would take actions to restore our compliance with Nasdaq Rules, but we can provide no assurances that the listing of our common stock would be restored, that our common stock will remain above the Nasdaq minimum bid price requirement or that we otherwise will remain in compliance with the Nasdaq Rules.
+Nonetheless, following the additional 180-day extension period, in the event of a de-listing or threatened de-listing, we would take actions to restore our compliance with Nasdaq Rules, but we can provide no assurances that the listing of our common stock would be restored, that our common stock will remain above the Nasdaq minimum bid price requirement or that we otherwise will remain in compliance with the Nasdaq Rules.